pingbird/flutter-boxy-wiki/docs/index.md

 flutter pub add boxy
 ```

-After installing the package and running `flutter pub get`, import one of the following top-level libraries:
+After installing the package and running `flutter pub get`, import one of the top-level libraries:

 ```dart
 import 'package:boxy/boxy.dart';